turhaltemizer/custom-vision-compression/README.md

 ```

 ## Testing
 We use a subset of [COCO](http://cocodataset.org/#home) dataset for our experiments.
-You don't need to download the whole dataset to reproduce our experiments.
+You don't need to download the whole dataset to reproduce our steps.
 The data will be automatically loaded during the notebook execution, however it requires some preparation work.
 ```bash
 # Download and unpack the annotation file
 $ wget http://images.cocodataset.org/annotations/annotations_trainval2017.zip